Gujarati Muslims: Jamat Bandi

 Gujarati speaking Muslim society has a unique custom known as Jamat Bandi, literally meaning communal solidarity.
 This system is the traditional expression of communal solidarity.
 It is designed to regulate the affairs of the community and apply sanctions against infractions of the communal code.
 Almost all the main Gujarat communities, such as the Ismāʿīlī, Khoja, Dawoodi Bohra, Chhipa and Sunni Bohra have caste associations, known as Jamats.
 Social organisation at the Jamat Bandi level varies from community to community.
 In some communities, the Jamat simply runs a mosque and attached rest house and a madrasah.
-Some larger communities, such as the Khoja and Memon have developed elaborate and highly formalised systems with written and registered constitutions.
+Some larger communities, such as the Khoja, Ghanchi and Memon have developed elaborate and highly formalised systems with written and registered constitutions.
 Their organisations own large properties, undertake housing projects and schools, dispensaries and weekly newspapers.

 Communities

-The Gujarati Muslims are further sub-divided into groups, such as the Sunni Vohra/Bohra, Gujarati Shaikh, Khoja, Dawoodi Bohra, Memon, Pathan people/Hansotis, and many others, each with their own customs and traditions.
+The Gujarati Muslims are further sub-divided into groups, such as the Sunni Vohra/Bohra, Gujarati Shaikh, Khoja, Dawoodi Bohra, Memon, Pathan people/Hansotis,/Ghanchi and many others, each with their own customs and traditions.

 The region of Kutch has always been historically distinct, with the Muslims there accounting for about twenty per cent of the population.
 This region is characterised by salt deserts, such as the Rann of Kutch.
 Because of this landscape, the Kutch Muslims are Maldhari pastoral nomads found in the Banni region of Kutch.
 Most of them are said to have originated in Sindh and speak a dialect of Kutchi which has many Sindhi loanwords.
 Major Maldhari communities include the Soomra, Sandhai Muslims, Rajputs, Girasia, Jats, Halaypotra, Hingora, Hingorja, Juneja.
 The other important Muslim community is the Khatiawari Memon community, that migrated and resettled beyond Gujarat.

 Coastal Gujarat is home to Urdu speaking communities such as those of Hansot and Olpad.
 The Gujarat coastline is also home to significant numbers of Siddi, otherwise known as Zanji or Habshi, descendants of Africans e.g. Royal Habshis (Abyssinian aristocracy e.g. Siddi Sayyid) or Bantu peoples from Southeast Africa that were brought to the Indian subcontinent as slaves by the Portuguese and Arab merchants.
 Siddis are primarily Sufi Muslims, although some are Hindus and others Roman Catholic Christians.
 Malik Ambar, a prominent military figure in Indian history at large, remains a figure of veneration to the Siddis of Gujarat.